Finding ways to earn easy free money is pretty high on my list of satisfying ways to spend free time.

 - Use your linked cards for purchases at your five retailers and the Drop points will be added automatically

-- Optionally, add more of their offers and shop through the app (I never do this on Drop because I prefer Ebates for this!)
+- Optionally, add more of their offers and shop through the app (I never do this on Drop because I prefer Rakuten for this!)

-Since I use all six of these apps, you might be wondering but how long does all this take?
+Since I use all seven of these apps, you might be wondering but how long does all this take?
 Is it worth it?

 Do you plan to try any of these?
 Is there another best cash back app that you recommend?
 Let me know in the comments.